mohammadnazari110/pwa_offline_video_download/README.md

 this is a sample PWA app for download video and store to indexedDB with pouchDB

-when user click on video send a GET request to video url for download after finished request video blob data stored in local database with pouchDB
+when the user clicks on video send a GET request to the video URL for download after the video download response, blob data stored in the local database with pouchDB

 ![alt text](https://github.com/mohammadnazari110/pwa_offline_video_download/blob/master/screenShot/1.png)